 I do like their 100% satisfaction guarantee that states a full refund if your rental payments don’t get verified by your landlord or rental management company, and the fact that the landlord is not required to opt-in, register, or pay for the service.
 They are only needed to help verify that the renter is, in fact, renting from them.

 Upon searching this company, it was hard to ignore the complaints on them around the internet.
 Please be vigilant in your research before hiring RentalKharma.

 These guys are owned by Experian, so everything will be somewhat streamlined.
 If you’re renting from a property management company, ask them whether they already report to RentBureau.
-If not, Experian recommends you and your landlord opt-in using the following rent payment services (all with stellar BBB ratings), which are different from rent reporting companies:
+If not, Experian recommends you and your landlord opt-in using the following rent payment services, which are different from rent reporting companies:

-- ClearNow – Reports rent payments to RentBureau (Experian) once landlord and tenant are both enrolled (landlord pays $14.95/month for one debit; tenants are auto-debited for rent payment).
+- ClearNow (BBB Accredited A+) – Reports rent payments to Experian (RentBureau) once landlord and tenant are both enrolled (landlord pays $14.95/month for one debit; tenants are auto-debited for rent payment).
 Small added fees for additional debits.

-Once your landlord or property management co. signs up with one of these rent payment services, they are usually charged monthly for the convenience of accepting tenants’ rent payments online via ACH or credit card, plus transaction fees.
+If your landlord or property management company is required to sign up with one of these rent payment services, most are usually charged monthly for the convenience of accepting tenants’ rent payments online via ACH or credit card, plus transaction fees.
 Tenants are also expected to sign up or opt-in to pay rent using their service, and in the case of Rentler and PayLease, will be expected to pay the transaction fees.

 Building Off of Your Thin Credit History